lucasmetello/lucasmetello/README.md

 ## Hi I'm Lucas.
 My journey in programming began with modifying game scripts, which quickly turned into a passion.
-I hold a Bachelor's degree in Information Systems and currently work as a programming assistant at the Cancer Foundation.
+I hold a Bachelor's degree in Information Systems and currently work as a programming assistant at the Brazil Cancer Foundation.
 I am focused on studying Python and improving my skills as a programmer.

 <div align="left">
   <a href="https://github.com/lucasmetello">